 Are the social media waters still safe for marketing?

 Social media was made for people and social media is really returning to a people media.
 Not to say that there’s no role for brands on social media.
 But I think it is getting more and more intrusive for brands to try to take part in the conversation.
 That’s why you have all the case studies of brands talking to each other.
 At the end of the day, as the average social media user, “are you using social media to communicate with brands?”
 And the answer is “no,” right?
 I think brands need to be cognizant of that.
 So, it’s still safe if it’s done right; I think the way to do it is to leverage other people, to incite word of mouth through influencer marketing.
 It’s not just leveraging celebrities that want to get paid, but brands building communities of influencers.
-I visited a major brand today that is the first brand I’ve heard that actually plans on doing it; it is an excellent idea and the wave of the future.
+Influencers can help to lift a brand, especially those with a huge number of followers.
+You could always try and contact an influencer to see if they’re willing to work with your business.
+Most big influencers have an instagram messenger application that allows them to access their direct messages from their computer.
+This means that their management might have access and may be able to speed up the booking process.
+Instagram influencers are one of the most popular ways for businesses to market their products these days, try and find an influencer who wants to help boost your business.

 Have you been recommending a change in strategy regarding social media?